 My recent visit to this Nottingham based family attraction was nothing short of fun, fun fun!

-I took my mum along for what was an afternoon was tasty food, impressive cocktails and adventure golf located in the basement of the popular Cornerhouse complex in Nottingham city centre.
+I took my mum along for what was an afternoon was tasty food, impressive cocktails and crazy golf located in the basement of the popular Cornerhouse complex in Nottingham city centre.

 After browsing the menu we were pleased to see a good range of vegetarian finger food- all served in baskets with a selection of dips.
 We went for butternut squash and sweet potato bites as well dough balls with guacamole, salsa and humus for dipping- just right if you want a light bite for sharing with friends or colleagues before or after a round of adventure golf.